aqgktaw2/alajialakmal.gith/_posts/projects/dennyh.md

 <h2 id="SEO">SEO</h2>

 My knowledge of SEO has also been broadened on the job, and I want to reflect that on this project.
-Thanks to the Static Site Generation feature of Next.js, and Vercel's edge network, this whole site's markup is pre-built and cached at the CDN layer and sent to the user's browser on request.
-So out of the box, the SEO is already better than "Vanilla" create react app type of Client Side Rendering(CSR) projects.
+Thanks to the Static Site Generation feature of Next.js, and Vercel's edge network, this whole site's markup is pre-built and cached at the CDN layer, and sent to the user's browser on request.
+So out of the box, the SEO is already better than "Vanilla" create react app type of Client-Side Rendering(CSR) projects.

 Moreover, I created a "Meta" component that wraps around the "Head" component provided by Next.js, including a list of default meta information such as title, meta description, canonical URL, and open graph tags, etc. On any page (or component), I can import that "Meta" component and dynamically pass in props to overwrite the default and meta information.
 I used this technique for dynamic routes such as blog articles, code snippets, and project pages.